sindresorhus/delay/readme.md

 	// result === 'done!'
 })();

-// You can abort the delay with an AbortSignal as the last parameter (async () => {
+// In the browser, you can abort the delay with an AbortSignal as the last parameter
+// There is a ponyfill for NodeJS: https://www.npmjs.com/package/abort-controller (async () => {
 	const abortController = new AbortController();

-	const delayedPromise = delay(1000, abortController.signal);

 	setTimeout(() => {
-		abortController.abort();
+		abortController.abort()
 	}, 500);

 	try {
-		await delayedPromise;
+		await delay(1000, abortController.signal);
 	} catch (err) {
 		// 500ms later:
 		// err.name === 'AbortError'